Kabir7830/django-user-guide/Integrate JWT in Django.md

-# How to integrate JWT securuty in Django
+# How to integrate JWT security in Django

-## install the below mentioned dependencies
+install the below-mentioned dependencies

     pip install djangorestframework_simplejwt